 Kate offers a pay as you go service.
 The majority of clients share the cost of the joint meetings equally or use funds from a joint account.
 The costs can be agreed in whatever proportion you both agree.

-Review and preparation of documents during and at the end of mediation (if required) – A fixed fee is agreed with you both first.
+Review and preparation of documents between meetings and at the end of mediation (if required) is charged – A fixed fee is agreed with you both first.

 My services do not attract VAT.

 Lovegrove Mediation is a private practice and does not offer Legal Aid for mediation.
-For further information about Legal Aid, you may wish to contact Kent Family Mediation Service on 01795 410457.
+For further information about Legal Aid, you may wish to contact South West Family Mediation Service on 01392 678010.
 You can check whether you are eligible for Legal Aid, using the eligibility calculator here.